Russia: Gulag historian, activist Yuri Dmitriyev sentenced to 15 years | DW | 27.12.2021

 Supporters say Dmitriyev, who worked closely with a prominent rights group, is being targeted for his work

-A Russian court on Monday found historian Yuri Dmitriyev guilty of possessing images of child sexual abuse and indecent acts against his fostered daughter, as well as possession of weapon components.
+A Russian court on Monday found historian Yuri Dmitriyev guilty of possessing images of child sexual abuse and indecent acts against his adopted daughter, as well as possession of weapon components.

 The Petrozavodsk City Court thereby increased a jail sentence for the prominent Gulag historian to a total of 15 years in a penal colony.
 He was previously sentenced to 13 years on what his supporters insist are fabricated child sex charges.

-Dmitriev denies the accusations.
+Dmitriev has denied the accusations.
 The historian serves as a local head of the prominent Russian rights group Memorial, which may be shut down by the courts this week.

 "Yuri Dmitriyev hears the latest verdict against him — 15 years," Memorial said on Twitter.